ho-ju/my-playground/photo-translate/README.md

 $ npm install
 ```

 That's it!
-Project is ready to roll!
+Project is now ready to roll!

 ## Commands